Dessyx/ST10251981_PROG7312_POE/README.md

 ---
 ## 🏆 Lecturer feedback

-The lecturer was a huge aid in the sucess of my project.
+The lecturer was a huge aid in the success of my project.
 He had given thughtful advice and had our best intrest in heart.

 ### Formative 1 - Part 1
 For part 1 I was ammended for my great work.